 real jobs that

 create income streams and trades.
 The key to greater wellbeing is to promote

 economic growth rather than to support consumption though western aid

 Development economics cannot be based solely on charity nor bailouts of bad government.

-2014 Jean Tirole - regulating monopoly power.
-Political whims and market outcomes can both 'fail' but can regulators do better?
+2014 Jean Tirole - Regulating Monopoly Power Political whims and market outcomes can both 'fail' but can regulation do better?
 Anti trust can't cope with 'natural monopolies'.
 Independent case by case reasoning from game theory & information assymetries.
 And what about 'patents'?
 And 'deserved' & 'licensed' monopolies?
-Rent seeking?
+And 'rent seeking'?